 Locate the class file under the WEB-INF/classes directory, in a directory structure reflecting the package name.
-You can also package the classes in a tag library jar file; for more information, see Section 5.2, "Packaging a JSP Tag Library as JAR File."
+You can also package the classes in a tag library jar file.

-'''
+See Packaging a JSP Tag Library as JAR File for more information.

 <tei-class>package.class.name</tei-class>

-'''